Jaorow/website-v2/README.md

 - [ ] fill pages
 - [ ] flex box stuff
 - [ ] change owl blink time to be more natural
-- [ ] add second graph thingy when viewport grows beond certian point
+- [ ] add second node display when viewport grows beond certian point
-- [ ] maybe change colours of graph thingy
+- [ ] maybe change colours of node display

 ### NOTES

 Owl ss size = 100 x 100 on saved
-when changing owl stuff may need to start from the start or pos could be slightly off...
+when changing owl funct may need to start from the start or pos could be slightly off...